 Suppose you’ve switched to a newer, better television and want to switch the FireStick device to the new gadget.
 Fortunately, Fire TV allows you to pair their FireStick remote with a new TV.
 Follow these steps to sync the FireStick remote to the TV:

 1. Access the Fire TV Home menu and click the Cog icon.

 2. In the Settings menu, select the Equipment Control tab.

 4. Now, click TV.

 5. In the TV menu, press the Change TV tab.

 6. Press Change TV.
 Refer to the Connecting the FireStick Remote to TV section and follow steps 6-23.

 And that’s it.
 The FireStick remote will be connected to the new television.
 You can now control and navigate the Fire TV using the remote.

 How to Add a New Remote to FireStick

-2. Select the Remotes & Bluetooth Devices banner.
+2. In the Settings menu, select the Remotes & Bluetooth devices tab.